Fancy Something Differnt? – Try These 4 Unusual Tomato Varieties This Year

 Green tomatoes growing on tomato plants

-When it comes to trying out unusual tomato varieties, many people are worried, because they think that they need a lot of work and effort and are difficult to grow.
+When it comes to trying out unusual varieties, many people are worried, because they think that they need a lot of work and effort and are difficult to grow.

 But that’s not true.
 This variety is very easy to grow.